openvinotoolkit/training_extensions/releases/v1.0.0/_sources/guide/tutorials/base/demo.rst.txt

 2. As an ``input`` we can use a single image, a folder of images, a video file, or a web camera id.
 We can run the demo on PyTorch (.pth) model and IR (.xml) model.

-The following line will run the demo on your input source, using PyTorch ``outputs/weights.pth``.
+The following command will run the demo on your input source, using PyTorch ``outputs/weights.pth``.

 .. code-block::